lauralola/adoption_form_response/README.md

 ## Design

-The overall design was intended to simple and easy to use without too many distractions.
-Upon opening the page, the overall design of the page should assist in the user quickly becoming aware of the premise of the game.
+The google form is designed to collect basic data from potential adopters and colate this into a google sheet.
+The program is designed to manipulate the data in this sheet to make rehoming of dogs more steamline.

+Upon running the program, the user is prompted for a username.
+This is to ensure security of the program as contact

 Tha background and colour scheme was chosen to give the feeling and ambiance of a card table in a casino with black, red and silver being the primary chosen colours and an image of a man dealing cards.
 The font again was chosen to invoke that feeling of the Wild West and old time card saloons and is large enough in size to be legible to users.
 A fall-back font of Sans-Serif should the browser be unable to access the google fonts was used.
 One font was used to ensure consistency.